-As at the date of preparation of these financial statements, the Management has made an assessment of the ability of the enterprise to continue its activity as an operating enterprise on the basis of the available information for the foreseeable future.
+As at the date of preparation of these financial statements, the Management has assessed the ability of the enterprise to continue its activity as an operating enterprise based on the available information for the foreseeable future.
 Following the review of the entity's operations, the Management expects that the entity has sufficient financial resources to continue its operational existence in the near future and continues to apply the going concern principle in preparing the financial statements.
 In connection with the Management's assessment, which covers a period of 24 months after the end of the reporting period, that the company will continue its activities in the foreseeable future, is the fact that the current assets of the company significantly exceed its liabilities, which is a prerequisite for resource adequacy of the enterprise for its liquidity needs.